VA Benefits Planning

 - Your eyesight is limited to a corrected 5/200 visual acuity or less in both eyes; or concentric contraction of the visual field to 5 degrees or less

-In addition, the Veteran must have:
+In addition, the Veteran must:

-- was other than dishonorably discharged;
+- have been other than dishonorably discharged,

 Burial benefits are available to veterans whether they are cremated or not.
 There are special requirements to be buried in a National Cemetery.
 State VA Cemeteries are run by each State.
 In order to find out more, refer to The VA’s website for information on Cemetery Administration.